 “The law on the subject of Promissory Estoppel was recapitulated and succinctly dealt with by this Court in State of Punjab v.
 Nestle India Ltd., (2004) 6 SCC 465.
-It found the foundation of the doctrine laid in the decision in Collector of Bombay, 1952 SCR 43; the principle built upon in Anglo Afghan Agencies, 1968 (2) SCR 366; and the superstructure of the doctrine, with its pre-conditions, strengths and limitations outlined in the decision in Motilal Padampat Sugar Mills Co.
+It found the foundation laid in the decision in Collector of Bombay, 1952 SCR 43; the principle built upon in Anglo Afghan Agencies, 1968 (2) SCR 366; and the superstructure, with its pre-conditions, strengths and limitations outlined in the decision in Motilal Padampat Sugar Mills Co.
 Ltd., (1979) 2 SCC 409.
-This Court then dealt with the discordant note in Jit Ram, (1985) 4 SCC 369 and how that was firmly disapproved in Godfrey Philips India Ltd., (1985) 4 SCC 369.”
+This Court then dealt with the ‘discordant note’ in Jit Ram, (1981) 1 SCC 11 and how that was firmly disapproved in Godfrey Philips India Ltd., (1985) 4 SCC 369.”

 – Hon’ble Justice U.U.
 Lalit, Devi Multiplex v.
 State of Gujarat, [Civil Appeal No. 6478 of 2009].